AnotherEpigone/realism-phoenix/README.md

-# realism-phoenix
+# Realism Phoenix
-Civ 4 modmod based on Realism Invictus 3.5
+A Civ 4 BTS modmod based on Realism Invictus 3.5.